ericwbailey/ericwbailey.website/source/writing/all-the-user-facing-states.md

 An element is showing all of its collapsed content.

-### Resized
+### Resizing

-An element has had its height or width increased or decreased.
+An element has its height or width increased or decreased.

 ### Dirty